 We began by cycling to the 'River Entrance', where we were given snorkels and flippers.
 We set off down this natural river, luckily it had a current pushing you along so it wasn't too much work.
 We saw many fish of all different colours and sizes and we even saw a mantaray.
 There were some activities when the river widened out into the sea, such as zip wires and a large rope going across the water and another rope to hold onto above your head.
 I attempted this and despite it killing my arms and having a stupid man wobbling the rope, I succeeded.
 We spent the rest of the day sunbathing and watching the dolphins play, before heading back to the hotel.
 Overall it was a very enjoyable day and an experience I would recommend.

 Our second day out was to Playa Del Carmen.
 Now for me, anywhere I go, a shopping trip is a must.
 Shopping is one of my favourite activities and I was hoping to find some nice clothes that aren't in shops in England.
 Luckily, my wishes were answered and I made some excellent purchases.
-These included an American Eagle top in the sale, a grey shirt and gorgeous jeans from Stradivarius (a brand we definitely don't have at home) and a t-shirt for Nick in Berska.
+These included an American Eagle top in the sale, a grey shirt and gorgeous jeans from Stradivarius (a brand we definitely don't have at home) and a t-shirt in Berska.
 My Dad also got a Fossil watch as it was his birthday while we were away and Mum got a Guess handbag as well as a gorgeous Guess purse for me!
 I was a very happy, though slightly poorer, girl.